 The magazines in question had been prohibited since 2000.
-But, at that time, the law said that those who owned them before were allowed to keep them.
-In 2016, this provision was removed, meaning no gun owners could possess a large capacity magazine.
+But, at that time, the law said that those who owned them before are now allowed to keep them.
+In 2016, this provision was removed, meaning no gun owners could possess a large-capacity magazine.

 3. What is the law under California Penal Code 32310?

 Under Penal Code 32310(a), it is a crime if any person:

 manufactures or causes to be manufactured, imports into the state, keeps for sale, or offers or exposes for sale, or who gives, lends, buys, or receives any large-capacity magazine…

 Penal Code 32310(c) went on to make it a crime for a person to possess a large capacity magazine, regardless of the date is was acquired.2